goenning/goenning/_posts/2019/2019-02-10-using-containers-headless-chrome-measure-performance-multiple-locations.md

 $ ./aci.sh run
 ```

-This is the important part of the script.
+This is the most important part of the script.
 It'll basically loop through each configured location and create 20 Azure Container Instance on that location.

-By the end of the execution you should have something similar to this on your Azure Portal.
+By the end of the execution, you should have something similar to this on your Azure Portal.

 ![](/public/images/2019/02/aci-webpage-timing.png)

 Notice that there are 340 container instances, 20 on each region.
-Some of them have already finished processing, while other are still in progress.
+Some of them have already finished processing, while others are still in progress.
 This process can will take a few extra seconds as Azure needs to pull the images from Docker Hub Registry first.

 A few seconds later all 340 instances should be on "Succeeded" state.
-By the end of process, these instances will remain on Azure until you remove it.
+By the end of this process, these instances will remain on Azure until you remove it.
 You can do so by executing `./aci.sh clean`, which removes the Resource Group and all of its container instances.

 But if you plan to periodically execute this, you can keep the resources on Azure and simply execute `./aci.sh run` again.
 The script is smart enough to restart the container if it already exists on Azure.
 You can repeat this process as many times as you want.

 ## The results

-By the end of this process we'll have 340 documents on MongoDB, we can now look at the data and perform some analysis.
+We should now have 340 documents on our MongoDB database, so we can now look at the data and perform some analysis.
 We could hook up any BI tool to this MongoDB instance, extract the data and plot some charts.

 But there is also [MongoDB Charts](https://www.mongodb.com/products/charts), which is a data visualization tool to create visual representations of our MongoDB Data.
 At the time of this writing, this service is on beta and free to use, so I decided to give it a try.
 This is what I got from my execution.